microsoft/vscode-docs/docs/cpp/cpp-ide.md

 ### List members

-When you type a member access symbol (`.` or `->`) the editor displays a list of members.
+When you type a member access symbol (`.` or `->`), the editor displays a list of members.
 As you type more letters, the list is filtered in real time:

 ![List members](images/cpp/list-members-cpp.png)

 ### Code formatting

-The C/C++ extension for Visual Studio Code supports source code formatting using [clang-format](https://clang.llvm.org/docs/ClangFormat.html) and [vc_format]().
+The C/C++ extension for Visual Studio Code supports source code formatting using [clang-format](https://clang.llvm.org/docs/ClangFormat.html) and vc_format.
 Both of these formatting options are included in the extension, with clang-format being the default.

 You can format an entire file with **Format Document** (`kb(editor.action.formatDocument)`) or just the current selection with **Format Selection** (`kb(editor.action.formatSelection)`) in right-click context menu.
-You can also configure autoformatting with the following [settings](/docs/getstarted/settings.md):
+You can also trigger formatting based on user gestures such as typing, saving, and pasting with the following [settings](/docs/getstarted/settings.md):

 * `editor.formatOnSave` - to format when you save your file.
 * `editor.formatOnType` - to format as you type (triggered on the `kbstyle(;)` character).

+To learn more about formatting, see [Formatting](/docs/editor/codebasics#_formatting).

 ### Clang-format

 By default, the clang-format style is set to `file`.
-This means, if a `.clang-format` file is found in your workspace, the settings specified in the file are used as the formatting reference.
-Otherwise, formatting is based on the default style specified in the `C_Cpp.clang_format_fallbackStyle` [setting](/docs/getstarted/settings.md).
+This means that if a `.clang-format` file is found in your workspace, the settings specified in the file are used as the formatting reference.
+Otherwise formatting is based on the default style specified in the `C_Cpp.clang_format_fallbackStyle` [setting](/docs/getstarted/settings.md).

 Currently, the default formatting style is `Visual Studio`, an approximation of the default code formatter in Visual Studio.
 It implies the following settings: